 "Elizabeth introduced my mind to my body and my soul will remain awake in thankfulness for a lifetime." - C.W.

 "Elizabeth Rona’s sensitive approach to therapy has been a blessing for me.
-After years of talking psychotherapy, I was left with my original difficulties regarding childhood trauma.
-I had troubles socially, personally and spiritually.
-During my initial meeting with Elizabeth, I felt at ease, due to a combination of her understanding yet promise of my blossoming resilience.
-I now know I needed a mind- body approach along with focused talking so I could listen to who I really am as a whole person.
-I so appreciate our work together, as each session provided me with the strength to confront my anxieties and my resilience surprised me.
-Elizabeth's inner sense of mindfulness and kindness and truthful modeling, triggered my inner growth.
-I wholeheartedly recommend her personal approach that emphasizes body feelings interact with thoughts simultaneously.
-As a psychotherapist myself, I had pursued talking therapy as my own therapy.
-No one has ever been able to show me how to access what I was holding in - except Elizabeth.
+After years of talk psychotherapy, I never resolved my childhood trauma and its effects on my life socially, personally, and spiritually.
+During my initial meeting with Elizabeth, I felt at ease.
+Her understanding fostered in me a blossoming resilience.
+I now know I needed a mind-body approach along with focused talking so that I could tap into who I really am as a whole person.
+I still appreciate our work together, as each session provided me with the strength to confront my anxieties.
+My resilience surprised me.
+Elizabeth's inner calmness, kindness, and truthful modeling catalyzed my inner growth.
+I wholeheartedly recommend her personal approach, which emphasizes sensations, emotions, feelings, and how they interact with thoughts.
+As a psychotherapist myself, no one has ever been able to show me how to access what I was holding in - except Elizabeth.
 I thank Elizabeth for expanding my personal and professional outlook." - C.H.

 "Dr. Rona literally saved my daughter's life.
 As a truly troubled teen she was in a bad tail spin and because of regular individual and family visits with Elizabeth, our daughter is now a solid high school graduate, going to college, working a summer job and well on the road to being able to take good care of herself - and think straight!" - B.Q.